eclipsesource/play-json-schema-validator/README.md

 ## Error Reporting

-In case the `validate` method returns an error, errors can be converted to JSON by calling the `toJson` on the errors.
+In case the `validate` method returns an failure, errors can be converted to JSON by calling the `toJson` on the errors.
 Below is given an example taken from the example app:

 ```Scala
 val result: VA[Post] = SchemaValidator.validate(schema, json, Post.reads)